 27%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This skill is extremely verbose and reads more like a blog post or educational article about Twitter's algorithm than a concise, actionable skill for Claude.
-While the before/after tweet examples are genuinely useful, the bulk of the content is background explanation that Claude doesn't need spelled out in this detail.
-The lack of any bundle structure means everything is in one massive file with no progressive disclosure.
+While the before/after tweet examples are genuinely useful and the optimization framework is reasonable, the content is bloated with background explanations Claude doesn't need, redundant sections (When to Use, What This Skill Does, When to Ask), and no progressive disclosure structure.
+The core actionable content could be distilled to roughly 80-100 lines.

 Suggestions

-Remove the 'When to Use This Skill' and 'What This Skill Does' meta-sections entirely — these duplicate the frontmatter description and waste tokens.
+Remove the 'When to Use This Skill' and 'What This Skill Does' meta-sections entirely — these duplicate the YAML description and waste tokens.

 | Dimension | Reasoning | Score |